devl0/example-readme/example-readme.md

 - [ttystudio](https://github.com/chjj/ttystudio#readme) - **FREE** - For commandline tools, a terminal-to-gif recorder minus the headaches.
 - [Gifski](https://github.com/sindresorhus/Gifski#readme) - **FREE** - More vivid colors than the rest, but still keep size low

-## Get Feedback

-- [feedmereadmes](https://github.com/LappleApple/feedmereadmes#readme) - Free README editing+feedback to make your open-source projects grow.
-See the README maturity model to help you keep going.
-- [maintainer.io](https://maintainer.io/) - Free README standardization and feedback, if you click on 'Book an audit'.
-- This repository.
-Submit a PR with your README!

 ## License

 [![CC0](https://licensebuttons.net/p/zero/1.0/88x31.png)](https://creativecommons.org/publicdomain/zero/1.0/)